stomybexy/ng2-smart-pub-sub/README.md

 ### Subscription

-and then on client.
-The package defines a module `ng2-smart-sub` that exports a class `SmartMeteorComponent`.
-Extends that class and use `this.smartSubscribe`
+On client, the package defines a module `ng2-smart-sub` that exports a class `SmartMeteorComponent`.
+Extends that class and use `this.smartSubscribe`.
+This class extends `MeteorComponent` of angular2-meteor, so all the features of `MeteorComponent` are available in `SmartMeteorComponent`

 ````ts
     ....